DByte308/remote-screens-for-gnu-screen/README.md

 ## Before you start

 You need KDE Plasma 6 and Konsole on your desktop, plus GNU Screen and SSH access on each remote computer.
 Set up SSH key authentication so you can connect without an interactive password prompt.
 For example, make sure `ssh user@your-host screen -ls` works from your desktop before installing the widget.
+Editors Not: I know this i unsafe af but im L A Z Y.

 ## Install